-At least once a year, the Managing Board presents the Supervisory with the measures to be taken by the Group in order to prevent corruption, and the Supervisory Board discusses those.
+At least once a year, the Managing Board presents the Supervisory Board with the measures to be taken by the Group in order to prevent corruption, and the Supervisory Board discusses those.

-When preparing nominations to the Annual General Meeting regarding the election of new Supervisory Board Members, the latter takes the prerequisites set by law and the Austrian Corporate Governance Code into account which a Supervisory Board Member must satisfy and observe.
+When preparing nominations to the Annual General Meeting regarding the election of new Supervisory Board Members, the latter takes the professional and personal requirements set by law and the Austrian Corporate Governance Code into account which a Supervisory Board Member must satisfy and observe.

 The Audit Committee and Supervisory Board also strictly ensure that all of the requirements and conditions provided under the law and the Austrian Corporate Governance Code are fully satisfied when preparing the general meeting proposal on selection of the (consolidated) financial statements auditor.
+As a public-interest entity, Vienna Insurance Group complies with the special additional rules for external and internal rotation applicable to insurance companies and the special tendering process.
 In addition, after the audit of the consolidated financial statements has been completed, the Supervisory Board is provided with a list showing the total audit expenses of all Group companies.
 This list provides a separate breakdown of expenses relating to the consolidated financial statements auditor, the members of the network to which the consolidated financial statements auditor pertains.
 The same goes for other financial statement auditors who work for the Group.

-The Supervisory Board has formed five separate committees among its members: a Committee for Urgent Matters (Working Committee), an Audit Committee (Accounts Committee), a Committee for Managing Board Matters (Compensation Committee), a Strategy Committee and a Nomination Committee.
+The Supervisory Board established five committees to increase its efficiency and to address complex matters: Committee for Urgent Matters (Working Committee), Audit Committee (Accounts Committee), Committee for Managing Board Matters (Personnel Committee), Strategy Committee and Nomination Committee.